romesh-jaya/movie-store-frontend-react/README.md

 firebase deploy --only hosting

 .env file is required for deployment.
 The webpack.env is required for local testing.

+Note: MongoDB automatically goes to inactive state after a period of inactivity, and needs restarting manually.

 ## Available Scripts